Mark Ricciuto: Twilight career (2006–2007)

 Late in the 2006 season, Ricciuto was ruled out of the Crows' final few matches due to a "mystery ailment" which was later found to be parvovirus B19.
 Nevertheless, Ricciuto led the Crows to their second straight top-two finish in 2006 and thus a more direct path to the preliminary final, again against the West Coast Eagles where again the Crows finished one match short of the decider, losing the preliminary final by just 10 points.

 Ricciuto played his 300th AFL game on 21 July 2006 against North Melbourne.
 He kicked 5 goals in a game that Adelaide won by 72 points.
 He was quicker than any other player in AFL history to this milestone, in 13 years and 83 days, some 11 days quicker than Carlton's Craig Bradley.

 Retirement

 Ricciuto announced his retirement on 16 August 2007 due to persistent injuries.
-During his career, he amassed an incredible eight All-Australian selections, a record matched in the AFL era only by St Kilda's Robert Harvey as well as Lance Franklin.
+During his career, he amassed an incredible eight All-Australian selections, a record matched in the AFL era only by St Kilda's Robert Harvey, Sydney's Lance Franklin, Geelong's Patrick Dangerfield, and Melbourne's Max Gawn.
 Ricciuto was also twice named All-Australian captain in 2004 and 2005, joining Paul Kelly, Wayne Carey, and Michael Voss as the only multiple All-Australian Captains in the AFL era.

 Personal life

 Ricciuto is noted for his Italian heritage, and bears a large tattoo of his family name on his back.
 His grandfather was born in the small Italian town of Fragneto Monforte.

 On 19 January 2008, Ricciuto married Sarah Delahunt.
-They have two daughters and four sons.
+They have two daughters, Sophie and Rosie, and four sons, Nick, Joe, Rocco and Tom.